UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

   xlab('Chirp rate (per min.)')
 ```
 ````

 Save the file, knit, write a commit message, and ***commit***.

+If you get an error related to the duplicate label 'summary', it is because the summary chunk should be only one chunk that w we wrote the above code in.

 #### Graphing temperature and chirps